 Since the time of our initial public offering, all of our equity-based awards have been granted under the 2017 Omnibus Incentive Plan or the 2017 Omnibus Incentive Plan, as amended and restated (collectively, the "2017 Plan").
-Those awards have included time-vesting RSUs, time-vesting stock options, and performance-vesting PSUs tied to both financial performance and TSR goals.
+Those awards have included time-vesting RSUs, time-vesting stock options, and performance-vesting PSUs tied to both financial performance and either absolute or relative TSR goals.

-The 2022 long-term equity-based incentive awards we granted to our named executive officers included a mix of time-vesting RSUs and performance-vesting PSUs.
-The number of PSUs that were granted in 2022 and which are eligible to be earned is tied to the achievement of TSR targets over the three-year performance period ending December 31, 2024.
+The 2023 long-term equity-based incentive awards we granted to our named executive officers included a mix of timevesting RSUs and performance-vesting PSUs.
+The number of PSUs that were granted in 2023 and which are eligible to be earned is tied to the achievement of absolute TSR targets over the three-year performance period ending December 31, 2025.